 • Cells obtained from a skin biopsy will be grown in the laboratory so that specialized chromosome tests can be done.
 In addition, these cells will be induced to differentiate into pluripotent stem cell.

-Genetic information (also known as genotype data) and the medical record data (also known as phenotype data) may be shared broadly in a coded form for future genetic research or analysis.
-We may give the specimen and certain medical information about you/your child (for example, diagnosis, age, seizure history, etc.) to other scientists not at UCSF including to a controlled access government health research database, but we will not give them your/your child's name, address, phone number, or any other information that would identify you/your child.
-Data may only be used for research on the specific neurological disorders relevant to this study.
+We may give the specimen and certain medical information about you/your child (for example, diagnosis, age, seizure history, etc.) to other scientists not at UCSF but we will not give them your/your child's name, address, phone number, or any other information that would identify you/your child.
 Reports about any research will not be given to you or your/your child's doctor.
 Sometimes specimens are used for genetic research (about diseases that are passed on in families).
 Even if we use the specimen for genetic research, we will not put the results in your/your child's medical record.
 The research will not change the care you/your child receive(s).
-Your/your child' specimen and any information about you/your child will be kept until it is used up or destroyed.
+Your/your child's specimen and any information about you/your child will be kept until it is used up or destroyed.
 It may be used to develop new drugs, tests, treatments or products.
 In some instances these may have potential commercial value.
-Your/your child's personal health information cannot be used for additional research without additional approval from either you or a review committee.
+Your/your child's personal health information cannot be used for additional research without additional approval from either you or a review committee

 Your/your child's specimen will be kept indefinitely.
 If you decide later that you do not want your/your child's sample and information to be used for future research, you can tell us, and we will destroy any remaining identifiable sample and information if it is no longer needed for your/your child's care.
-However, if any research has already been done using portions of your specimens, the data will be kept and analyzed as part of those research studies.